Para leerlo en español, clic aquí.

 Remember, this is educational information only and not medical advice (and I am not a doctor nor an expert on endometriosis).
 Always check with your qualified medical professional before making any changes to your treatment plan.

 Excision surgery lessened my inflammation, which improved my co-conditions significantly.
-It was only post excision that I’ve been able to tease apart which symptoms were endometriosis vs another condition, and this has allowed me to start addressing my co-conditions and see progress with reducing them.
+It was only post excision that I’ve been able to tease apart which pain, urinary, and digestive symptoms were endometriosis vs another condition, and this has allowed me to start addressing my co-conditions and see progress with reducing them.

 Some co-conditions could be: